 - Trading profits - income from your company's trading activities, less allowable expenses such as labour and raw material costs etc.

 - Capital gains - the profits made from selling certain company assets.
 For example, if you make a profit from selling a factory, it will be taxable unless you reinvest the money.
 Note: capital gains on the sale of shares in a trading subsidiary may be exempt.

 - Income from letting out land or buildings.

 - Interest on any money held on deposit.
-Unlike individuals, companies generally receive interest without tax having been deducted.

 - Most other forms of income or capital gain.
 For example, share of partnership income; any profits made on currency movements.

 - Profits from different sources have to be calculated separately, because different rules apply to income and expenditure on each.